Friday, September 27, 2024

 Court Hears Arguments on Challenges to FCC's Digital Discrimination Order

-On September 25, the U.S. Court of Appeals heard oral arguments in the case of Minnesota Telecom Alliance v.
+On September 25, the U.S. Court of Appeals for the Eighth Circuit heard oral arguments in the case of Minnesota Telecom Alliance v.
 FCC.
 The case involves several legal challenges against the FCC's November 2023 Digital Discrimination Order.
 One of those challenges is to the Order's imposition of unintentional disparate impact liability on broadband Internet service providers (ISPs).
 Section 60506 of the Infrastructure Investment and Jobs Act of 2021 authorizes the Commission to adopt rules prohibiting intentional digital discrimination of access to broadband Internet services based on one's membership in a protected class.
 However, the Order exceeds the agency's statutory authority by imposing unintentional disparate impact liability on ISPs.

 The Free State Foundation's March 2023 public comments in the Commission's digital discrimination proceeding addressed the legal authority conferred on the Commission: